chmcewan/Provisio/README.md

 supports decomposition of provisioning scripts so that common configurations (e.g. base Linux) can be shared amongst different systems (e.g. web and database servers).
 Cacheing is conserved across systems.
 One-time executions are not.

-## Bugs and caveats
+## Contributions

 Provisio offers 80% of provisioner functionality for 20% of the effort.
-How to best avoid it becoming [this](https://xkcd.com/1654/) is still not clear.
-Expect to fork and use as a foundation for your own must-have provisioning routines.
-Pull requests welcome if sufficiently general and compelling.
+How to best avoid it becoming [like this](https://xkcd.com/1654/) in the future is not clear.
+Pull requests are welcome, but simply forking and adding your specific must-have provisioning routines may be more productive than trying to solve all the problems for everyone.